Bulimia Nervosa

 |

-Bulimia is an eating disorder characterised by repeated episodes of overeating and a preoccupation with the control of body weight.
-Studies have shown that up to 1 per cent of the population is suffering from bulimia nervosa at any one time, and this may well be an underestimate.
-Other studies show that up to 7 per cent of young women consulting their GP have the symptoms of bulimia nervosa.
+Bulimia is an eating disorder characterised by repeated episodes of overeating and a persistent preoccupation with weight control.
+A number of studies suggest that up to 1 per cent of the population suffers from bulimia nervosa at any one time.
+Other studies suggest that up to 7 per cent of young women consulting their GP have symptoms that indicate the presence bulimia nervosa.

 What are the symptoms?

-According to the World Health Organisation, the criteria for a diagnosis of bulimia nervosa include the following:
+According to the World Health Organisation (WHO), the disgnostic criteria for bulimia nervosa include:

 - persistent preoccupation with eating and an irresistible craving for food.